 A WEBSITE CASE STUDY ON PROCESS

 ClickShift Ltd is a UK based courier company providing movement of goods services through its website.
-Dormant for sometime the website needed a modern redesign to get people interested again.
+Inactive, the website needed a modern redesign to improve the brand image.

-The purpose of this article is to demonstrate how I went about redesigning the website from getting a lead to launch.
+The purpose of this article is to demonstrate how I went about redesigning the website from getting a lead to initial designs.